 Ocular sports trauma is among the leading causes of permanent vision loss in North America.
 Tens of thousands of people get treated for sports-related eye injuries a year, with the most common injuries occurring during water sports and basketball.
 Infections, corneal abrasions, eye socket fractures, and detached retinas are just a few of the typical cases eye doctors encounter on a regular basis.

 Sports Eye Safety Month is sponsored by Prevent Blindness America (PBA) to remind people to protect their eyes when playing sports.
 Though young children are usually the most vulnerable to eye injuries, it should be noted that professional athletes can also suffer eye injuries while on the job.

 Eye accidents can happen in a split second - the effects can last a lifetime...

 By wearing protective eyewear, you can safeguard your eyesight without compromising on your favorite sports activities.
 Athletes who wear contact lenses still need additional eye protection for relevant sports.

 At Atkinson Eye Care, our eye doctor is experienced and trained to treat sports-induced eye injuries sustained by our active patients.
-Dr. Elizabeth Atkinson and our dedicated staff are committed to providing the most comprehensive eye care to help get you back on the field again.
+Dr. Jay Patel and our dedicated staff are committed to providing the most comprehensive eye care to help get you back on the field again.
 Furthermore, we provide consultations on a wide array of protective eyewear for all your sporting needs.